pyTooling/pyTooling/doc/index.rst

 * :ref:`DECO/Misc`

-  * The :ref:`DECO/notimplemented` decorator replaces a callable (function or method) with a callable raising a :exc:`NotImplementedError`.
+  * :ref:`DECO/notimplemented`: This decorator replaces a callable (function or method) with a callable raising a :exc:`NotImplementedError`.
 The original code becomes unreachable.
-  * If a callable gets replaced or wrapped by a e.g. a decorator, the :ref:`DECO/OriginalFunction` decorator can be used to preserve a reference to the original callable.
+  * :ref:`DECO/OriginalFunction`: If a callable gets replaced or wrapped by e.g. a decorator, this decorator can be used to preserve a reference to the original callable.